What is leflunomide?

-Leflunomide may also be used for other purposes not listed in this medication guide.
+Leflunomide may also be used for purposes not listed in this medication guide.

-Leflunomide can cause severe liver problems.
-Tell your doctor if you have a history of liver disease or if you also use other medicines such as: pain or arthritis medicine, heart medication, cholesterol-lowering medicine, or blood pressure medicine.
+Leflunomide can cause severe or fatal liver damage.
+Tell your doctor if you have a history of liver disease or if you also use other medicines such as: pain or arthritis medicine (including aspirin, Tylenol, and Advil/Motrin), medicines to treat tuberculosis or other infections, seizure medication, hormonal birth control or hormone replacement therapy, chemotherapy, cholesterol-lowering medicine, heart medication, or blood pressure medicine.

-You should not use this medicine if you are allergic to leflunomide or teriflunomide.
+You should not use this medicine if you are allergic to leflunomide or teriflunomide, or if:

-Do not use leflunomide if you are pregnant or may become pregnant You will need to have a negative pregnancy test before starting this treatment.
+Do not use leflunomide if you are pregnant or may become pregnant.
 Avoid getting pregnant until after you stop taking leflunomide and undergo a "drug elimination" procedure to help rid your body of this medicine.
 Stop taking leflunomide and call your doctor right away if you miss a period or think you might be pregnant.